Globally, social innovation is on the rise — and the University at Buffalo is helping lead the way.

 For those reasons, social innovation is an important strategic initiative at UB and in the School of Management.
 In the spirit of collaboration, we've embarked a truly interdisciplinary partnership with the UB School of Social Work, allowing action-oriented students from each discipline to learn from each other's diverse backgrounds, work with faculty from both schools and make an impact on our local and global community.

-During an eight-week summer internship, pairs of students from the School of Social Work and School of Management work together with a mission-driven organization in Western New York.
-Faculty from both schools collaborate to teach students about entrepreneurial principles and defining social challenges, and the students put that knowledge to practice by developing a solution that addresses a systemic social issue facing their partner organization and the broader community.
+During an eight-week summer internship, teams of students from the School of Management, School of Social Work and College of Arts and Sciences work together with a mission-driven organization in the region.
+Fellows learn the principles of entrepreneurship and social innovation from management and social work faculty, and then put that knowledge to practice by developing a solution that addresses a systemic issue facing their partner organization and the broader community.

 Through experiential learning trips to such countries as Ghana and Tanzania, students have the opportunity to learn about diverse cultures, see firsthand issues facing people around the world and surround themselves with social innovation.
 Through these experiences, students will gain a global perspective and new skills that will help them stand out in today's business world.